 The fear of abandonment is real.
 It is a complex psychological phenomenon and is thought to stem from childhood trauma or loss.
 The fear of abandonment has been studied from a wide variety of perspectives.
 Theories of why the fear of abandonment occurs in adults include traumatic interruptions in the normal development of a young child’s mental and social capacities, old relationships and life experiences, and exposure to certain norms and ideas.

 Even though it is not officially considered a phobia, the fear of abandonment is definitely one of the most damaging fears of all.
 People who live with the fear of abandonment tend to display thought patterns and compulsive behaviors that negatively affect their relationships, eventually resulting in the abandonment becoming a reality.
-This fear can have devastating effects on a person’s life.
+This fear can have devastating effects on a person’s life. scroll down to know “How To Deal With Abandonment Issues?”
 To resolve it, you first have to understand this fear.

 What Is Fear Of Abandonment?